MiaHeirondelle/japanese-food-survey-backend/README.md

   - `scale_min_bound_caption` - lower scale text to display.
   - `scale_min_bound_caption` - upper scale text to display.
 - `session_template_element` (session structure data):
   - `element_number` - the session element's sequence number.
-Numbers should start from 1 and proceed without any gaps (1, 2, 3, 4, ...).
+Numbers should form a sequence without any gaps that starts from 1.
   - `type` - one of `question`, `question_review`, `text`.
   - `question_id` - referenced question id (must be provided if the `type` is `question` or `question_review`).
   - `text` - text to display (must be provided if the `type` is `text`).